oleander/Spot/README.markdown

 ### Artist

-Here is the methods available for the `Artist` class.
+Methods available for the `Artist` class.

 - **name** (*String*) Name of the artist.
 - **to_s** (*String*) Same as above.

 ### Album

+Methods available for the `Album` class.

 - **artist** (*Artist*) The artist.

 ### Spotify

-This one is easier to explain in code.
+This one is easier to explain in plain code.

 ```` ruby
 spotify = Spotify.find_song("kaizers orchestra")